-Once Z-IMPACT iStormCloud HCI Ecosystem is in place and the applications, data and processes are transformed to the new technology the technology refresh has been completed.
-It is recommended that each on-premise deployment also purchase a 2nd redundant BCP (Business Continuity Planning) | DR (Disaster Recovery) location or select the Z-IMPACT iCloud Hybrid Cloud as the 2nd or 3rd redundant location to guarantee the 100% availability.
+Once Z-IMPACT iStormCloud HCI Ecosystem is in place, and the applications, data and processes are transformed into the new technology the technology refresh has been completed.
+It is recommended that each on-premise deployment also purchase a 2nd redundant BCP (Business Continuity Planning) | DR (Disaster Recovery) location or select the Z-IMPACT Z-CLOUD Hybrid Cloud as the 2nd or 3rd redundant location to guarantee the 100% availability.

-Z-IMPACT Software, iPulseTM OS v2 IronRock (OS 17.02) is Operational Technology (OT) software that detects or causes a change through the direct monitoring and/or control of physical hardware devices, processes and events on-demand in the enterprise.
+Z-IMPACT software, iPulse (TM) OS v2 IronRock (OS 17.02) is operational technology (OT) software that detects or causes a change through the direct monitoring and/or control of physical hardware devices, processes and events on-demand in the enterprise.
 It takes over and the users will never experience any planned downtime outages only a great customer experience!
 With 100% availability we mean 100% – no planned or unplanned outages once migrated!
-This includes future new Z-IMPACT hardware expansions – new hardware in old hardware out Zero IMPACT.
+This includes future new Z-IMPACT hardware expansions – new hardware in, old hardware out: zero IMPACT.